Board of County Commissioners

 Nutrient Source Inventory Tool

-The Lucas County Commissioners, the City of Toledo, and the Toledo/Lucas County Sustainability Commission is proud to announce the unveiling of the Western Lake Erie Nutrient Source Inventory Tool.
+The Lucas County Commissioners, the City of Toledo, and the Toledo/Lucas County Sustainability Commission are proud to announce the unveiling of the Western Lake Erie Nutrient Source Inventory Tool.

 The Western Lake Erie Nutrient Source Inventory (NSI) is an interactive map showing sources of nutrients in the western Lake Erie watershed.
 The NSI looks at urban and rural sources of runoff throughout the Western Lake Erie Basin that is contributing to harmful algal blooms.
 The map will be an important tool in the initiative to reduce phosphorus amounts in Lake Erie by 40 percent